 After final evaluation, the procurement officer may negotiate with the offeror of the highest-ranked proposal.
 Negotiations, if held, shall be within the scope of the request for proposals and limited to those items which would not have an effect on the ranking of proposals.
 If the highest-ranked offeror fails to provide necessary information for negotiations in a timely manner, or fails to negotiate in good faith, the state may terminate negotiations and negotiate with the offeror of the next highest-ranked proposal.
-If contract negotiations are commenced, they may be held virtually
+If contract negotiations are commenced, they may be held in person, telephonically, or via video conference.

-If the contract negotiations take place in virtually, it is the offeror will be responsible to provide the equipment necessary for the virtual meeting at their own expense.
+If the contract negotiations take place in person in Alaska, the offeror will be responsible for their travel and per diem expenses.